 This is a short video if you’d like to watch the tea bags fill your own method in use:

 The Medium size which measures 2.75” wide and 3.15” high, will fit (quite easily) two to three teaspoons, if you want to fill it with even more tea, choose the Large size ( 3.35” wide, 4.32” high).
 The larger sized bags would probably come in very handy for making full teapots of tea or when you’ll be using the larger travel mugs.

-Now, let’s say that you buy these empty filter bags and discover that you just don’t like them, and won’t be using them for your tea drinking.
+Now, let’s say that you buy these tea bags to fill yourself and discover that you just don’t like them, and won’t be using them for your tea drinking.
 You can always return them or, you can get creative and put them to use for you in other ways.
 Here’s a few to try:

 - Scented herbal bath bags or scrub bags for your tub bath or shower

 - Sachet bags to throw into your drawers, your handbags, your suitcases, your car, etc.